OneAndOnlyWisp/ArchMate/README.md

 - Get the script: `git clone git://github.com/OneAndOnlyWisp/ArchMate`

 ## How to use
-Download and run the script rigth after first root login on a fresh install.
-(Preferably after pacstrap-base.) sh ArchMate/Main.sh
+- Download and run the script rigth after first root login on a fresh install
+- sh ArchMate/Main.sh